8 easy ways to improve your home internet

 Our Telstra Smart Modem 4 automatically optimises which band your device connects to so you always get the strongest signal.

 Loose, damaged or outdated cables can cause dropouts or slow speeds.
-Make sure your modem is connected with the right cables (like an Ethernet cable for nbn connections) and that everything is plugged in securely.
+Make sure your modem is connected with the right cables (like an Ethernet cable for nbn connections) and that it's all plugged in securely.

-You will need a Cat5e or higher ethernet cable connecting your nbn box to your modem to achieve the speeds of a high speed plan (where the download speeds are over 100Mbps).
+You'll need a Cat5e or higher ethernet cable connecting your nbn box to your modem to achieve the speeds of a high speed plan (with download speeds over 100Mbps).
 You can check this by looking at the small text written on the cable itself.

 Faster internet speeds are here

-Streaming, gaming, or scrolling?
-That’s a lot of data, so fast download speeds matter.
-Most plans handle everyday use with ease, but for HD streaming or if you have multiple users in your house online at the same time, speed can be more important.
+Streaming, gaming or scrolling uses lots of data.
+And lots of data needs fast download speeds.
+Most plans handle everyday use easily, but for HD streaming or with multiple users in your house, all online at the same time, speed may be more important.

-If you're currently on a Premium, Ultimate or Ultrafast nbn plan with FTTP (fibre to the premise) or HFC (hybrid fibre coaxial), your plan has now been automatically upgraded to faster wholesale speeds.
+Are you on a Premium, Ultimate or Ultrafast nbn plan with FTTP (fibre to the premise) or HFC (hybrid fibre coaxial)?
+Your plan's now been automatically upgraded to faster wholesale speeds.
 And not just a bit faster - our Premium plan has been accelerated to deliver five times faster wholesale download speeds.

-If you're currently on another type of home internet plan or technology type (like fibre to the curb or node) and you're an eligible customer, you may be able to upgrade both your plan and technology to experience truly beautiful home internet.
+On another type of home internet plan or technology type (like fibre to the curb or node)?
+If you're an eligible customer, you may be able to upgrade both your plan and technology to experience beautiful home internet.

 Speeds experienced may be lower due to factors including in-home setup and wiring.